We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - tend to run small, so you may want to size up

 Best for sprinting

-In fact, the Twilight Split Shorts were recently updated and now feature a higher-rise waist with a higher slit, which further extends the range of motion.
+In fact, the Twilight Split Shorts were recently updated and now feature a higher rise waist with a higher slit, which further extends the range of motion.

-These shorts are ultra lightweight and made with moisture-wicking, quick-dry fabric.
+These shorts are ultra-lightweight and made with moisture-wicking, quick-dry fabric.
 They’re also designed with three stretchy internal pockets for storing any necessities.

-One thing to keep in mind is that while there are several color options, the shorts are only available in sizes 0–10 (XS–XL).
+One thing to keep in mind is that while there are several color options, the shorts are available only in sizes 0–10 (XS–XL).